Down Payment Assistance: A Guide to Programs

 - You must agree to continue working in your current profession for at least another year past closing.

-- You must live in the home you buy as your primary residence for at least three years.
+- You must live in the home you buy as your primary residence for at least 3 years.

 - You must certify that you haven’t owned a home in the last year.

 Keep in mind that not every lender offers loans for Good Neighbor Next Door homes.
-For example, you cannot currently fund a Good Neighbor Next Door home sale with a loan from Quicken Loans.
 If you’re planning on buying a home through this program, make sure you look for a lender who offers loans and support for these homes.

-FHA loans.
-FHA loans have insurance from the Federal Housing Administration.
-With an FHA loan, you can buy a home with as little as 3.5% down and a credit score of 580 or higher.
+FHA Loans: FHA loans have insurance from the Federal Housing Administration.
+With an FHA loan, you can buy a home with as little as 3.5% down if your credit score is 580 or higher.
 If you can bring at least 10% down to your closing, you may be able to buy a home with a credit score as low as 500.
+However, the minimum score to obtain an FHA loan at Quicken Loans is 580.

 Calculate Monthly Payment